coala/coala/docs/Users/Install.md

 If you are using one of those distributions, you need to use `pip3` and `python3` instead of `pip` and `python`.

+OSX still ships with python 2 as the default python installation, so OSX users need to use `python3` and `pip3` instead of `pip` and `python`.

 To install the latest most stable version of coala, use:

 ```